See You At KamCon 2024!

 https://www.businessinsider.com/lost-job-chatgpt-made-me-obsolete-copywriter-2023-7

-2. Every piece of art that a human artist makes is copyright (mostly owned by the artist and sometimes a publisher that made a contract with the artist to acquire that copyright).
+2. Every piece of art a human artist makes is copyright (mostly owned by the artist and sometimes a publisher that made a contract with the artist to acquire that copyright).

 The AI corporations used those artworks without compensating or acquiring permission from the copyright holders (again, usually the artists).
 This is unethical and probably illegal (we’re figuring that out presently).